orkestral/venom/README.md

 const listMute = await client.getListMute('all');

-// Retrieve the browser session token const browserSessionToken = await client.getSessionTokenBrowser();
+// Retrieve the browser session token
+// if you want to delete the token file -> const browserSessionToken = await client.getSessionTokenBrowser(true);
+const browserSessionToken = await client.getSessionTokenBrowser();

 // Calls your list of blocked contacts (returns an array)